promptfoo/promptfoo/site/docs/guides/claude-vs-gpt.md

 ## Conclusion

-By running this type of targeted evaluation, you can gain valuable insights into how Claude 3 Opus and GPT-4 are likely to perform on your application's real-world data and tasks.
+By running this type of targeted evaluation, you can gain valuable insights into how Claude 3.5 and GPT-4o are likely to perform on your application's real-world data and tasks.

 `promptfoo` makes it easy to set up a repeatable evaluation pipeline so you can test models as they evolve and measure the impact of model and prompt changes.